pu2clr/SI4735/README.md

 ### Boards where this library has been successfully tested

-This library can be help you to develop a cross-platform software.
+This library can be useful to develop a cross-platform software.
 So far, it has been successfully tested on the architectures shown below.

 ![Silicon Labs Schematic](./extras/images/multiplatform_SI47XX_photo_05.png)